localstack/docs/content/en/getting-started/help-and-support/index.md

 - Help integrating LocalStack with your application
 - Guidance on using LocalStack

-However, support does not include:
+However, technical support does not cover:

 - Support for AWS services
 - General troubleshooting of your application